modo-lv/final-fantasy-3-checklist/pages/index.md

 * `★` marks a boss.
 * `w` Warnings contain important information about something that can have serious negative consequences for your playthrough.
 Most often they're about losing access to a location, item or enemy, often permanently.
 * `i` Information is potentially helpful but not vital information, such as a shop selling a special item or when a quest becomes available at a certain location.
-* `x`{:label} Explanation (or "X marks the spot") is detailed information on where to find and how to access the item/character/location/etc.
+* 🔎 Explanation is detailed information on where to find and how to access the item/character/location/etc. Click on the icon to display it.

 ## Sources {#sources}